nikolasbtks/Obstacle-Detector/README.md

 ## Hardware Requirements and Circuit Schematic

-Below is a list of all the necessary component:
+Below is a list of all the necessary components required for this project:

 | Components        | Description       | Quantity        |
 |----------------|-------------------|----------------|